 - Make a well in the chicken and place the foil plate there.Place the hot charcoal piece on the foil plate then pour about tsp of oil over it and cover immediately with foil.
 It will smoke the chicken nicely.

 - Mix the cream cheese, 1/4 c milk, salt and pepper ,until you get a creamy soft mixture

 - Roll the dough on a parchment paper rotating every now and then until you reach the pan size- I've used a 12" pizza pan then turn the dough into the pan, peel the parchment paper

 - Adjust the dough so that you have an edge - like what you do to make a tart.

 - Spread the cream cheese mixture on the dough and smooth evenly then add the onion to the chicken , season.

 - Beat the eggs and pour over the chicken.

-- Bake in a 400F pre -heated oven for 15 minutes or until the edges are golden brown then reduce the heat to 350F, cover with aluminum foil and bake for another 30 minutes until done.
+- Bake for 15 minutes or until the edges are golden brown then reduce the heat to 350F, cover with aluminum foil and bake for another 30 minutes until done.